 Along the way, she learned about her daughter's triggers — her main one was school — and she was able to better advocate for her.

 "I really began to work more closely with the school to help her to feel like she can come to the school and be in a safe space, not being judged or [criticized] by students or teachers," says Crider.

 It's important to find a therapist willing to work with the parents, says Reann.
 Her daughter's therapist spends some time at the end of each session explaining to Reann what her daughter is struggling with and gives Reann tips on how she can best support her daughter.

 Suicidal thoughts can span a range of severity.
 Occasional passing thoughts are common and don't necessarily pose an immediate risk to life.
 But more persistent thoughts that lead to someone making a plan and thinking about means puts that person at higher risk.

 (Find more advice on how to assess your loved one's risk level in this story.
-And if you're worried your child is at high risk, call the National Suicide Prevention Lifeline for help.)
+And if you're worried your child is at high risk, call the 988 Suicide & Crisis Lifeline for help.)

 If your child has a specific suicide plan, prioritize removing the means from your home, say suicide prevention experts.
 It is one of the easiest and most well-proven ways to prevent suicide.

 "A lot of the time, thoughts about suicide or ending one's life come as a wave," says Feuer.
 "And then if you have nothing to hurt yourself with, the wave passes and you feel better."